collocations.org

 The news came as a bitter blow to the staff.

-BLOW + VERB
+blow + VERB

 come, fall

-The blow came at a meeting on Saturday.
+The blow came at a meeting yesterday.

-~ for
+blow for

 A tax on books would be a body blow for education.

-~ to
+blow to

 PHRASES